 There are many causes of GI stasis, including stress, dehydration, illness, gas, or a urinary tract disorder, but the most common cause of GI stasis is the lack of high-quality fiber.
 Diets high in carbohydrates and sugar don’t give a bun as much fiber as they need and not enough of this important ingredient can cause an intestinal slowdown.
 This is why it’s essential to feed your bun lots of Timothy hay or other high-quality hay.

 What to do if Your Bunny is Suffering From GI Stasis

-Although this condition is scary, if caught early enough it is treatable.
-The first thing you should do is rush your little friend to the vet, where they can take X-rays and feel your bun’s abdomen to analyze the problem.
+Although this condition is scary, if caught early enough, it is treatable.
+The first thing you should do is rush your animal to the vet, where they can take X-rays and feel your bun’s abdomen to analyze the problem.
 You should not try to treat GI stasis at home.